manuraj1107/Meta-mars-store/README.md

   };
  ```

-> this time state is gonna me INITIAL_VALUE
+> this time state is gonna be INITIAL_VALUE

 > and by default we return state rather than type error